peat/pdo/_posts/2013-08-05-mushroom-networks-sexist-ad.md

 I'm trying to think of another conclusion I can draw about your marketing department, and that's the second unfortunate part.
 Mushroom Networks may have wonderfully talented, thoughtful, and responsible people working on expanding your marketshare -- and this ad does them a terrible disservice.
 Perhaps there was someone who raised the question of whether or not this ad would be effective or appropriate?
 I hope so, and I hope you listen to that voice of reason in the future.

-In any case, if a resume crosses my desk that bears the name of your company, you had better believe that I'm going to ask them about this advertisement, and make it *extra fucking clear* that this is not an acceptable way to promote a technology product, regardless of how good it is.
+In any case, if a resume crosses my desk that bears the name of your company, you had better believe that I'm going to ask them about this advertisement, and make it *extra clear* that this is not an acceptable way to promote a technology product, regardless of how good it is.

 So -- the fantasy sucks, and you're hurting the reputation of your marketing department.
 Lets talk about your engineers.